WKXW: Simulcasts and news network

 The station has, at times, provided a simulcast on various AM and FM stations in the Atlantic City area, beyond the reach of its main transmitter.
-The most recent simulcast ceased in June 2009 when 97.3 FM in Millville (now WENJ) changed formats to ESPN Sports Radio.
+The most recent simulcast ceased in June 2009 when 97.3 FM in Millville (now WENJ) changed formats to ESPN Radio.
 WKXW-FM's morning show was also simulcast for a time on regional cable network CN8 in the late 1990s and early 2000s.
 Cameras were mounted in the radio studio showing the station's personalities to TV viewers.

 WKXW-FM is the flagship station of the "Townsquare New Jersey News Network" as heard on twelve radio stations throughout the state.
 The network consists of WPST in Trenton, WOBM-FM in Toms River, WJLK (AM) in Lakewood, WCHR-FM in Manahawkin, WJLK-FM in Asbury Park, WOBM (AM) in Asbury Park, WFPG in Atlantic City, WSJO in Egg Harbor City, WPUR in Atlantic City, and WENJ in Atlantic City.
 Various bureaus throughout the state share stories with the Ewing headquarters.